Tripple-A/Chef-React-App/README.md

 <!-- User features -->
 ## User Features
 * A user has access to all vendors registered on the app.
-* A user upon sign-in can visit a particular vendor's page,view what is available and then,make an order.
+* A user upon sign-in can visit a particular vendor's page,view what is available and then,make a booking for his event upon vendor availability for that date.
 * Users can also become vendors upon sign-up after payment of a fee.
 * Users who are vendors can create their vendor profile and constantly upload meal-pictures to entice their customers.